Southern Ontario: Tourism

 Southern Ontario is well known for its attractions and tourism.
 Some popular tourist attractions include the CN Tower, Parliament Hill, Niagara Falls, National Gallery of Canada, Canada's Wonderland, CNE, Caesars Windsor, Canadian War Museum, Toronto Zoo, Hockey Hall of Fame, Ripley's Aquarium of Canada, Royal Canadian Mint, Marineland, The Rideau Canal, the Canadian Museum of History and the Royal Ontario Museum.

-Niagara Falls is the 6th most visited attraction by domestic and international tourists in the world, with over 14 million tourists each year.
+Niagara Falls is the 6th most visited attraction by domestic and international tourists worldwide, with over 14 million tourists annually.
 In 2006, Toronto was the 14th most visited city by international tourists in the world, with over 4.1 million visitors in the year.
 Ottawa is the most visited city in Canada by domestic tourists, hosting over 6.9 million Canadian visitors per year.

 Southern Ontario is home to several professional sports teams, including the Ottawa Senators and Toronto Maple Leafs in the NHL; the Toronto Blue Jays in Major League Baseball; the NBA's Toronto Raptors; soccer's Toronto FC in MLS and Atlético Ottawa in the Canadian Premier League; and three teams in the Canadian Football League—the Hamilton Tiger-Cats, Ottawa Redblacks, and Toronto Argonauts.
 The region also hosts the Canadian Open in golf and Rogers Cup in tennis.

 The area sponsors many internationally renowned festivals and events, including Toronto International Film Festival, Winterlude, Caribana, Bluesfest, Pride Week, Kitchener Oktoberfest, Havelock Jamboree, Toronto Indy, Sarnia Bayfest, Canada Day in Ottawa, International Freedom Festival in Windsor, Stratford Festival, Shaw Festival and Virgin Festival.

 Several large legal gambling establishments have been built throughout the Province, with Caesars Windsor and Fallsview Casino being the two flagship casinos.
 In addition to casinos, Ontario has many legal horseracing facilities with slot machines.
 Racetrack slots are located throughout the Province.
 All gaming in the Province is overseen by the Ontario Lottery and Gaming Corporation (OLG), and the Alcohol and Gaming Commission of Ontario.

 Southern Ontario has many natural attractions.
 Wasaga Beach, Grand Bend, Sauble Beach, and Sandbanks are beaches along the Great Lakes.
 The Niagara Escarpment offers hiking, skiing, and hundreds of waterfalls, including Niagara Falls.
 The Ottawa River has white-water rafting which attracts rafters and kayakers from all over the world.
 Ontario Parks governs all provincial parks, and Parks Canada governs all national parks.

 Cities

 Southern Ontario is home to both Canada's capital city (Ottawa), and Canada's largest city (Toronto).

-Southern Ontario communities have 13 telephone area codes: 226, 249, 289, 343, 365, 416, 437, 519, 548, 613, 647, 705, and 905.
+Southern Ontario communities have 13 telephone area codes: 226, 249, 289, 343, 365, 382, 416, 437, 519, 548, 613, 647, 705, and 905.

 Statistics Canada's measure of a "metro area", the Census Metropolitan Area (CMA), roughly bundles together population figures from the core municipality with those from "commuter" municipalities.
 Note: A city's metropolitan area may actually be larger than its CMA.
 For example; Oshawa is part of the Greater Toronto Area; however, it is considered its own CMA.